 - Also, the cost of the used property eligible for bonus depreciation doesn’t include the basis of property determined by reference to the basis of other property held at any time by the taxpayer (for example, in a like-kind exchange or involuntary conversion).

-If you have any question regarding bonus depreciation feel free to call Tax Management & Financial Horizons to speak to a tax professional.
+If you have any questions regarding fixed assets & bonus depreciation feel free to call Tax Management & Financial Horizons to speak to a tax professional.